TechLead-21/TechLead-21/README.md

 ### Glad to see you here! 😄

-I'm a final year student pursuing Bachelors's in Computer Science 🎓.
-I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
+I'm Bachelors's in Computer Science 🎓.
+I'm a passionate learner who's always willing to learn and work across various technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
 I'm currently into Web Development (mostly frontend) and also focusing on Ui/Ux field.

 <!--